coreorm/simple.js/readme.md

     console.log('state is updated');
 });
 ```
-and this is where you may choose to excute your own codes, or re-render the view
+and this is where you may choose to execute your own codes, or re-render the view

+## Features

+* fast performance by targeted node operations based on data diff, not DOM diff (data structure is fixed, while DOM can change anytime).
+* support up to 2 levels of repetitive data rendering (and no deeper than that - as anything deeper the DOM operation will be expensive).
+* simple templates with style support (one element may have multiple styles).
+* data-driven, stateless application rendering.
+* independent, not relying on any framework - thus can be used side by side with any other framework.
+* applications are setup in private block-definitions (IIFE https://en.wikipedia.org/wiki/Immediately-invoked_function_expression) to avoid conflict, yet they still can interact each other by `SimpleApp("name-of-app")`.
+* lazy/async load of apps is possible - since they are all independent.

-## Build guides
+## Build Guides
 - run `npm install` when you finish checking out the files
 - run `npm run` to see the available options, or just:
 - run `npm run watch` to watch the changes